SivanYair/SLiMsims_StabilizingSelection/README.md

 This repository contains code associated with [Yair and Coop (2022)](https://doi.org/10.1101/2021.09.10.459833 ).
 We provide an overview of the workflow and contents of each directory below.
 See those directories and comments in scripts for more details.

-Simulation Scripts:
-2 stages: shared burn, unshared burn, divergence (no migration between populations, so we do this separately for each population to reduce the burden on memory required for a single process)

 # Simulation framework
 Each simulation has a burn-in of 60,000 generations (which 6N generations for N=1e4, the population size we simulated).
 Since the burn-in is a time-consuming process, we split the burn-in into 2 parts: (1) a burn-in "shared" between groups of 10 simulation replicates for the first 40,000 generations, then (2) an independent 20,000 generation burn-in for each simulation replicate ("unshared").